kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 - **`test_run.sh`:** A bash script that will build and execute the Docker container image using the provided input data for one patient contained in `test/input`.
 - **`export.sh`:** A bash script that will zip the built Docker container image into a single file for upload to the Grand Challenge website.

-For Windows users who do not want to use WSL, we have also provided analagous .bat files (`build.bat`, `test_run.bat`. `export.bat`).
+For Windows users who do not want to use WSL, we have also provided analagous .bat files (`build.bat`, `test_run.bat`, `export.bat`).
 But again, we suggest using WSL instead.

 *Note: If you get permission denied errors with the `.sh` files you may need to add execution permissions to the script.
 E.g.*
 ```